-The Corporate Services Division is responsible for procurement, but each member of the SMT take a lead role in promoting awareness within their divisions of our obligations both at national and EU level.
+Each member of the SMT takes a lead role, within their area of responsibility, in promoting awareness of our procurement obligations both at national and EU level.
 Members of the SMT ensure that requests for goods and services are requested on a timely basis to facilitate compliance with procedures without delay to operations.
+The Authority's Procurement Officer provides an oversight and support role with a view to ensuring compliance with procurement legislation.